Power Decoding Reed--Solomon Codes Up to the Johnson Radius: New Key Equations

 \section{New Key Equations}

-In this section we describe the main result of the paper, namely a new generalisation of Power decoding where we introduce a second parameter, \emph{the multiplicity}.
-The resulting relations will again be non-linear in $\Lambda$ and $f$, and we will employ a similar linearisation strategy.
-We will see in \cref{sec:solving} how the linear problem can be solved efficiently using a lattice basis reduction approach.
+In this section we describe the main result of the paper: a new generalisation of Power decoding where we introduce a second parameter, \emph{the multiplicity}.
+The resulting relations will again be non-linear in $\Lambda$ and $f$, and we will employ a linearisation strategy similar to before.

 The generalised key equations are described in the following theorem: \begin{theorem} For any $s, \ell \in \ZZ_+$ with $\ell \geq s$, then

 \end{theorem} \begin{proof} We simply rewrite

 If $t < s$ then $\Lambda^s (f-R)^i = \Lambda^{s-i} \Omega^i G^i$ for each $i$ by \cref{lem:key_relation}.
 This finishes the first part of the theorem.